mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 An attacker may also attempt to impersonate a client by publishing a metadata document that contains a "client_uri" claim using the "client_uri" URL of the client being impersonated, but with its own endpoints and signing keys.
 This would enable it to impersonate that client, if accepted by the authorization server.
 To prevent this, the authorization server MUST ensure that the "client_uri" URL it is using as the prefix for the metadata request exactly matches the value of the "client_uri" metadata value in the client's metadata document received by the authorization server.

-## Publishing Metadata in a Standard Format

-Publishing information about the authorization server in a standard format makes it easier for both legitimate clients and attackers to use the authorization server.
-Whether an authorization server publishes its metadata in an ad hoc manner or in the standard format defined by this specification, the same defenses against attacks that might be mounted that use this information should be applied.

-## Protected Resources

-Secure determination of appropriate protected resources to use with a client for all use cases is out of scope of this specification.
-This specification assumes that the authorization server has a means of determining appropriate protected resources to use with a client and that the authorization server is using the correct metadata for each client.
-Implementers need to be aware that if an inappropriate protected resource is used by the authorization server, that an attacker may be able to act as a man-in-the-middle proxy to a valid protected resource without it being detected by the client or the authorization server.

-The ways to determine the appropriate protected resources to use with a client are, in general, application dependent.
-For instance, some clients are used with a fixed protected resource or set of protected resources, the locations of which may be well known or could be published as metadata values by the client.
-In other cases, the set of resources that can be used with a client can be dynamically changed by administrative actions.
-Many other means of determining appropriate associations between clients and protected resources are also possible.

-<< TODO - Confirm whether protected resources are required and Would it be easier to reference security considerations listed in RFC 8414?? >>

 # Compatibility Notes